anujnarayan23/mediawiki/README.md

 Exit from the pod.

 ### Mariadb hostname
-As we are using type as a Load balancer host will be ip address of the app
+As we are using type as a Load balancer host will be ip address of the LoadBalancer

 ### Install the application